mynk-tmr/notes/Printed/CSS.md

 ```

 Absolute units : always same in any context, since they have fixed base
-Relative units : relative to something else, so base changes
+Relative units : relative to something else, so changes based on context

 ## Cascade and Specificity